Parts of a Comet

 The hydrogen envelope comprises about 60 million miles in length and 6 million miles in breadth, which gets bigger as the comet approaches the Sun.
 It is invisible from the Earth because the light coming from this layer is absorbed by our atmosphere but is visible by spacecraft.

 It is made of electrically charged molecules of carbon dioxide, nitrogen, and water.
-The plasma tail is also called the ion or gas tail.
+The ion tail is also called the plasma or gas tail.
 It forms when the charged molecules are pushed away from the solar wind’s nucleus, converting some gases into ions.
-It is less massive than the dust tail, which accelerates faster than them, making it a straight line moving away from the comet, opposite to the Sun.
+It is not as enormous as the dust tail, but accelerates faster than them, moving in a straight line opposite to the comet and the Sun.

 The ion tail measures over 100 km long that sometimes disappears and later reappears when the comet crosses a region where the direction of the Sun’s magnetic field is reversed.